 Buying a home in the Comox Valley

 Plain and simple, owning a home can improve your quality of life, provide stability and give you a sense of control you just can't get from renting.
-You have a place to live when you rent, but buying is something much deeper – and better.
+When you rent you have a place to live, but you have much more than that when you purchase.
+Your home also serves as perhaps your largest, most secure, and most financially productive investment, one you actually get to use while it grows in value.

 Benefits of Home Ownership versus Renting